LPC, Licensed Professional Counselors, Mental Health Counseling, Marriage and Family Therapy

 E. Teletherapy is a specialty area and requires board approval.
 Licensees who may provide teletherapy must meet the following requirements.

 - The licensee must be licensed in Louisiana.

 - The licensee must be licensed in the state where the client is located if licensing is required.

-- Professional Training with a minimum of nine synchronous clock hours in teletherapy.
-The presenter shall meet continuing education standards established by the board.
+a.
+Professional Training with a minimum of three asynchronous or synchronous clock hours in teletherapy.
+The training shall meet continuing education standards established by the board.
 Teletherapy education/training shall include but is not limited to:

 iii. theory integration;